BartGrz/demoMASSpringHibernateProject/README.md

 # Demo Project

-## Created to learn more about hibernate framework and flyway migrations.
-Project for university will be based on what I will create here.
+## Project created to wideen my knowledge about java frameworks.
+Final project for one of the subjects at the university will be based on what I will learn here (e.g linking Spring boot with javaFx library).
+Main Goal is to create part of application for veterinary clinic.

 * ### Language
   * #### Java 11